francescobarbarulo/pysim/README.md

 ```

 - `sim_time_limit` specifies the duration of the simulation.
-- `reapeat` specifies the number of repetitions.
+- `repeat` specifies the number of repetitions.

 ## BaseModule module